enricorufnak/ansible-role-composer/README.md

     composer_path: /usr/local/bin/composer

-Set this to false to disable Composer update to the latest release every time the playbook is run:
+Set this to true to enable Composer update to the latest release every time the playbook is run:

-    composer_update: true
+    composer_update: false

 Dependencies
 ------------